Website Audit: Find What's Holding Your Rankings Back

 - Content depth: whether pages fully address their target topic

-- Duplicate content: pages competing for the same keywords
+- Duplicate content: pages competing for the same phrases

 - Thin content: pages with insufficient substance to rank